 A Christmas Bird Count has been held at Grantsburg for many years, and is coordinated by Dennis Allaman.
 Crex also holds a volunteer Sandhill Crane count in the spring, with a training session the evening before.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Crex Meadows State Wildlife Area offers an annual bird festival at the Crex Meadows Education and Visitor Center.
 This event takes place in May, usually on the third weekend.

-Grantsburg celebrated IMBD on May 20, 2017 with our Crex Meadows Bird Fest.
-There were several events offered, including Songbird Banding, a Birding Tours, a presentation on migrating cranes, and a program on birds of Brazil.
+Grantsburg celebrated IMBD on May 19, 2018 with our Crex Meadows Bird Festival.
+There were several events offered, including Songbird Banding, a Birding Tours, Bird ID Hikes, and a presentation on the Tropical Wings organization.